-When Carrie was 18, she left for New York, then Los Angeles and signed a record deal with Berry Gordy's record label, Motown Records.
+When Carrie was 18 years old, she left for New York, then Los Angeles and signed a record deal with Berry Gordy's record label, Motown Records.

 In 1987, Carrie released her self-titled debut album.
 It's unknown how or if the album ever charted.

 Her one and only single, "Uh Uh, No No Casual Sex" was moderately successful, peaking at #38 on Billboard's Hot Dance Music\Maxi-Singles Sales chart and #65 on Billboard's Hot Black Singles chart, staying on the chart for 9 weeks.

 After her one and only album, Carrie left Motown Records and married guitarist Michael Hodge in 1989.
 In 1991, the couple settled in Nashville, Tennessee.
 They have a son named Gabriel.

 Together, Carrie and Michael are Christian country\gospel musicians, performing under the name "Two Hearts."
 In 2002, they performed in Kenya and South Korea & released two albums "Give 'em the World" & "Stand Your Ground."

 Carrie and Michael also released a Christmas album called, "The Heart of Christmas."
 Carrie released a solo album called "Never Forget."

 Carrie returned to her hometown of Des Moines for club dates and to perform on the Variety Club Telethon, making 25 appearances with the charity.
 In 2004, she was inducted into the Iowa Rock n' Roll Music Association Hall of Fame.